Healthcare Insights

 Top 10 healthcare organizations issuing requests for proposals

 If you sell into the healthcare market, you’ve likely run into requests for proposals (RFPs) quite frequently as part of your sales process.
-Definitive Healthcare tracks RFP activity from more than 15,400 healthcare organizations and government entities to provide you with the healthcare commercial intelligence required to identify new opportunities.
+Definitive Healthcare tracks RFP activity from more than 15,400 healthcare organizations and government entities to provide you with the insights you need to identify new opportunities.

 What is a request for proposal in healthcare?